w3c/threat-model-web/index.md

 *   **User Input Fields**: Any area where users can input data, which can be manipulated maliciously (e.g., forms, URLs).
 *   **Browser Extensions/Plugins APIs**: The browser exposes interfaces for extensions to interact with the browser and web content.
 *   **Web APIs**: Both standard web APIs and potentially new, interesting APIs the browser exposes.
-*   **Data Flow Paths**: Any path through which data flows through the application at every entry point.
-Critical feature areas include processing user-supplied data or interacting with the end user.
 *   **Underlying Platform**: Features allowing an origin to send data to the underlying platform.

 #### Assets